Tok-ra/dvz_wmac/readme.md

 use two resurface file in the fine scale model, need check with MLR
 same side boudnary for pre-hanford and oppc period?
 There should be scripts/data to automaticlly generate the sources, ask MLR
+the base model of coarse scale simlation doesn't have tanks
-Need attension:how MLR choose the model origin? why it's slightly different from xpiv and ypiv
+the base model has different resolution as the facies model Need attension:how MLR choose the model origin? why it's slightly different from xpiv and ypiv